stemitom/grind75/README.md

 # grind75
- A repository to track progress of [Grind75](https://www.techinterviewhandbook.org/grind75) for 8 weeks
+ A repository to track progress of [Grind75](https://www.techinterviewhandbook.org/grind75).